Create AI videos with 230+ avatars in 140+ languages.

 Screen-capture tutorial videos (also known as screencast training videos) are a simpler alternative to how-to videos.
 While they're still considered instructor-led training videos, they're more straightforward and require less production time and budget.

-Hybrid screen-capture videos that include a talking head or animation typically generate a higher response rate over screen-only recordings.
+I've found that hybrid screen-capture videos that include a talking head or animation typically generate a higher response rate over screen-only recordings.

 Screencast training videos are best for: